-Objectives Targets Plan timing 2018-2020 Timing New TWR digitalisation system, based on Electronic Flight Strips at Malpensa (2019, the first in Italy), Linate (2020) and then Fiumicino (the traditional paper flight slips are replaced by digital slips on an integrated control position equipped with a surveillance screen, weather info screen, runway light screen and airport navigation equipment status indicator).
-FIUMICINO 2020 2022 Completion of ground surveillance upgrading at Fiumicino, Malpensa, Turin, Bologna and MALPENSA 2020 2021 Linate, with upgrades to SMR (surface movement radar to monitor aircraft on the ground, runways and taxiways in all visibility conditions) and multilateration systems (collaborative systems connecting multiple radar stations that interfaces with aircraft FIUMICINO 2020 2022 TURIN 2020 2022 transponders, accessing all the data transmitted to Control Towers using the strongest signal.
-BOLOGNA 2020 2023 Development of Private Cloud for operational ATM systems (provides exclusive access to computational and network resources, giving greater control over the infrastructure).
-Completion of first testing phase Completion of second phase (Rome ACC).
-2020 2021
+TECHNOLOGICAL INNOVATION Objectives Targets 2018-2020 Plan Timing Timing New TWR digitalisation system, based on Electronic Flight Strips at Malpensa (2019, the first in Italy), Linate (2020) and then Fiumicino (the traditional paper flight slips are replaced by digital slips on an integrated control position equipped with a surveillance screen, weather info screen, runway light screen and airport navigation equipment status indicator).
+Fiumicino 2020 2022 Completion of ground surveillance upgrading Completion of ground surveillance upgrading at Fiumicino, Malpensa, Turin, Bologna and Linate, Malpensa 2020 2021 with upgrades to SMR (surface movement radar to monitor aircraft on the ground, runways and Fiumicino 2020 2022 taxiways even in low visibility conditions) and multilateration (collaborative system connecting multiple radar stations that Turin 2020 2022 interfaces with aircraft transponders, accessing all the data transmitted to control towers using the strongest signal).
+Bologna 2020 2023 Development of Private Cloud for operational ATM systems (provides exclusive access to computational and network resources, giving greater control over the infrastructure).
+Completion of first testing phase Completion of the second phase (Rome ACC).
+2020 2021 CORPORATE CULTURE AND DEDICATED PRO , Objectives Targets 2018-2020 Plan Timing Timing Develop an Internal Communication Plan on sustainability to create the culture of sustainability and raise employee knowledge of the positive social and environmental impact of small daily actions to train, raise awareness and engage the corporate community proactively.
+Completion of the Internal Communication Plan.
+2020 2022 Development of platform of performance bonus into welfare instruments.
+Development of the platform.
+2020 2022 Initiatives to protect natural capital through the use of consumables: energy efficiency .
+Installation of trigeneration plant - Rome ACC.
+LED internal lighting system - Padua ACC, Rome ACC and Headquarters Air conditioning system - Rome ACC 2020 2022